-In this how-to, I will show you the process one of our Datix consultants used to assign a client’s contacts to marketing lists in Microsoft Dynamics 365.
-The client he was working with had approximately 7,500 contacts that needed to be assigned to one or several of 77 marketing lists in their CRM system.
+In this how-to, I will show you the process one of our Datix Dynamics 365 consulting experts used to assign a client’s contacts to marketing lists in Microsoft Dynamics 365.
+The client was working with approximately 7,500 contacts that needed to be assigned to one or several of 77 marketing lists in their CRM system.
 Normally, loading data into Microsoft Dynamics 365 is easy because the program offers many templates for uploading data from CSV files when migrating from an old system.

 However, the marketing list import loads only the names of lists, not the contacts within those lists.
 Because the lists were of no use without contacts and it was not practical to assign contacts to lists individually, we needed an easy way to import this information.
 In order to maintain the customer’s privacy, we have created sample lists to demonstrate the steps.
 Follow along with the process!

 Step 1: Load your Contacts and Marketing Lists

 Load your contacts and marketing list names using the import templates provided within Microsoft Dynamics 365.
 Once these are loaded, you will create connections between them to tell the system which contacts go with which lists.

 Step 2: Set Up an Excel Spreadsheet with the Correct Headers